 Weather and time permitting, enjoy a morning excursion to the Amazon community of Belen where the houses and shops actually float on the river during some months.
-Observe the bustling food market of the entire Peruvian Amazon.
-Local people throughout entire the region sell and purchase goods here.
+Observe the bustling food market that supports the entire Peruvian Amazon.
+Local people throughout the region sell and purchase goods here.

-What to Expect (Low Water Season):
+What to Expect in Low Water Season:

 The Amazon River in Peru has essentially two seasons; a high water season (Dec through May) and a low water season (Jun through Nov).
 Whichever season you choose, you will see spectacular wildlife and plant life.
 During the low water season, trails and jungle paths flooded from December to May are now easily accessible, allowing groups to explore deep in the jungle by foot.
-Fishing is 100% guaranteed, and you will have the chance to see dozens of species of migratory birds in flight, something you would completely miss during the high water season.
+Fishing is at its best, and you will have the chance to see dozens of species of migratory birds in flight, something you would completely miss during the high water season.
 Lower water levels on the Amazon River and its tributaries make many of the creeks and lakes inaccessible, and temperatures average about 98 degrees Fahrenheit.

-Cabin accommodations; all meals while onboard; excursions; all beverages (non-alcoholic, house wine and beer); transfers to/from vessel when arriving on recommended flights; Pacaya Samiria entrance fee.
+Cabin accommodations; all meals while onboard; excursions; non-alcoholic beverages plus select wine and beer only; group transfers to/from vessel when arriving and departing on recommended flights; Pacaya Samiria entrance fee.

-Airfare to and from Iquitos; travel insurance; departure taxes; visa fees if applicable; items of a personal nature, such as boutique purchases; guide and crew gratuities.
+Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.